taijeronv/taijeronv_info/content/authors/admin/_index.md

 - In one year I'd like take my Russian to a B2 level.
 - In three months I would like to complete the software requirements and rules for my passion project NextGen Wargame (NGW).
-- In nine months, I would like to have a playable demo.
+- In one year, I would like to have a playable demo.
-- In 18 months, I would like to have a minimum viable product (MVP) that I can shop around to interested company's.
+- In 18 months, I would like to have a minimum viable product (MVP).

 What I'd really like is for a company to take an interest in my project and hire me to get it off the ground.

 ### Professional Goals
-- In six months I want to complete a course on User Interface Design.
+- In one year complete a course on Web Development and create a product website from the ground up.
-- In one year I would like to complete a course on Frontend Development.
+- In one year complete a course on game development and use the Phaser Framework to create the NextGen Wargame playable demo.
 - In 3-5 years I would like to be leading my own development team creating games for education and training.

 ## My passion project
-The NextGen Wargame is a project that I started on my own initiative because I love wargames and designing one was a natural "next step" for me.
+The NextGen Wargame is a project that I started on my own initiative because I love wargames and designing one was a natural "next step."

-A properly designed computer wargame that places the student in a dynamic operational development provides a whole new learning opportunity.
+A properly designed computer wargame that places the student in a dynamic operational environment provides an interesting and enjoyable way to learn.

-What better way to add an exciting and interesting way to learn tactical decision-making and problem-solving.

-The NextGen Wargame is designed to be that tool.
+This is my vision for the NextGen Wargame.

+Concept:
+- The right level of detail, easy to play and understand.
+- Playable in a web browser, the operating system does not matter.
+- Explicitly designed as an education tool, NOT an exercise driver.
+- Designed by someone who plays games, has over 20 years of military experience, AND who actually used games in a classroom setting (that's me).

+Benefits:
+- It enables the student to practice in a dynamic operational environment where the enemy, terrain, and weather have an effect.
+- Quality practice.
+The ability to practice in a safe, no-risk environment.
+- Experimentation.
+Imagine the learning that takes place when a student can compare and contrast different courses of action or tactics.
+- Critical Analysis (AAR).
+Ability to watch a "replay" of the operation then analyze it step-by-step.
+What went wrong, and why?
+What went right, and why?
+  What could be done better, and why?
+Well, you get the picture.
+WHY is arguably the most essential part of learning to think.

+The NextGen Wargame is NOT meant to replace paper-based Tactical Decision Games (TDGs).
+It is intended to enhance them and add an "execution" component to go along with the planning piece.
+Not only does the student get to plan, but they also get to execute.

 {{< figure src="/img/ngw-1.jpg" caption="Battalion scouts lead Alpha Co. towards two unknown enemy units." >}}